-When the AC (AC) grants a request for review or reviews an administrative law judge (ALJ) decision or order of dismissal on its own motion and gives prior notice of this action, the AC will notify the claimant and any representative that they may request an appearance to present oral argument.
+When the Appeals Council (AC) grants a request for review or reviews an administrative law judge (ALJ) decision or order of dismissal on its own motion and gives prior notice of this action, the AC will notify the claimant and any representative that they may request an appearance to present oral argument.

 The AC may grant or deny a request for an appearance.
 It will grant a request for an appearance if it determines that:

 a significant question of law or policy is presented; or

 oral argument would benefit the AC in rendering a sound decision in the case.

 If, after receiving a request for an appearance, the analyst believes the record supports a fully favorable decision, the analyst will draft the decision.
 The decision will address the request for an appearance as follows: “The claimant requested an appearance before the Appeals Council to present oral argument.
 Because the decision of the Appeals Council is fully favorable, an appearance would serve no useful purpose.”

 C. Recommendation to Deny Request for Appearance

 1. Analyst Recommends Remand

 If, after receiving a request for an appearance, the record is complete and the analyst recommends that the AC remand the case to an ALJ, the analyst will draft a remand order.
 The remand order will address the request for an appearance as follows: “The claimant's request for an appearance was not granted because the Appeals Council concluded that no significant question of law or policy was presented and oral argument would not be beneficial in rendering the remand.”
 The claimant may present the same argument to the ALJ on remand.

 2. Analyst Initially Recommends Less than Fully Favorable Decision